arribada/op-tracker-firmware/Kineis/README.md

 # How to build

-This project is basedon makefiles.
+This project is based on makefiles.
 It is possible to invoke it from IDE or from console then.

 ## From STM32CubeIDE